nucleartide/Chomp/.github/PULL_REQUEST_TEMPLATE.md

 ## Dev checklist

 * [ ] **First draft**.
 Implement a working first pass at the feature.
 * [ ] **Scientific debugging**.
-Work is not complete until you've performed thorough playtesting, following the [scientific method](https://cseweb.ucsd.edu/classes/wi10/cse15L/c/method.php) to tease out any bugs or edge cases.
+Work is not complete until you've performed thorough QA of behavior, following the [scientific method](https://cseweb.ucsd.edu/classes/wi10/cse15L/c/method.php) to resolve any bugs or edge cases.
 * [ ] **Final draft**.
 Perform a general review of `Files changed` and revise anything that needs to be cleaned up.
 * [ ] **Final playtest**.
 After the changes above, playtest through the game one last time to ensure that everything works.
 * [ ] **Fill out the changelog**.
 Self-explanatory.